cccitron/mastersThesis/README.txt

    VHDL code that corresponds with cksum_comp-to-fpga_fpgalink3.py.
 It will display the value sent from the computer to the LEDs.
 Doesn't really work.

+pipeline_cksum-me/
+   Pipelined the SAD algorithm.
+Next is to implement BRAM to work with arrays.
+   Also using array packets.

 sad_fifo_3x3/fifo/
    Implements a 3x3 SAD algorithm with fifo fpgalink code.